OutSystems/docs-product/src/migration-to-odc/intro.md

 ### Stage 2: Code preparation

-Once you’ve completed your O11 app portfolio assessment, you must adjust your current O11 app portfolio architecture and code to ensure that migrated apps benefit from all ODC benefits.
-You should consider including necessary adjustments into sprints, prioritized according to the desired migration timelines.
+After completing the O11 app portfolio assessment, adjust the current O11 app portfolio architecture and code to ensure that migrated apps benefit from all ODC advantages.
+Consider including necessary adjustments in sprints, prioritized according to the desired migration timelines.

 #### Outcomes